Bhaskaravarman: Nalanda seal

 K.N.
 Dikshit, in his “Epigraphical notes of the Nalanda finds”, proposes that the seal probably accompanied Bhaskaravarman's letter to Śīlabhadra inviting Xuanzang.
 Bhaskaravarman's seal was found in the company of the two Harsha seals.
 It is likely that both Harsha and Bhaskaravarman traveled from Rajmahal to Kanauj, specifically to visit the university of Nalanda.
 Besides inviting the Chinese pilgrim, they commemorated their visits by leaving their respective seals at the university.

 Death

-The date and circumstances of Bhaskaravarman’s death are unknown; his reign likely ended around 650 CE.
+The date and circumstances of Bhaskaravarman's death are unknown; his reign likely ended on ~650 CE.

 Post-death events

-Historian Kanaklal Barua suggests a revolt by the Mlechhas took place after Bhaskaravarman’s death, leading Salastambha to seize the throne from Bhaskaravarman's successor Avantivarman.
+Historian Kanaklal Barua suggests a revolt by the Mlechhas took place after Bhaskaravarman's death, leading Salastambha to seize the throne from Bhaskaravarman's successor Avantivarman.

 Legacy

+The Assamese Calendar or Bhāskarābda, a Lunisolar calendar followed in the Indian state of Assam, is named after him.
+The calendar is counted from the date of his ascension to the throne of Kamarupa.
+It differs by 593 years from the Gregorian calendar.

-Kumar Bhaskar Varma Sanskrit and Ancient Studies University in Nalbari, Assam, is named after him.
+Kumar Bhaskar Varma Sanskrit and Ancient Studies University in Nalbari, Assam, and Kumar Bhaskar Varma Setu over Brahmaputra river are named after him.